-We are pleased to share initial descriptions for EPIC’s Seminars in Teaching Excellence for 2019-2020; additional information will follow towards the summer’s end as the STE co-leads develop materials and resources for their respective STEs.
-All Seminars in Teaching Excellence require a 50-hour commitment over the quarter that includes 30-hours of face-to-face meeting and 20 hours of at-home preparation for reading and project development.
-Fellows are expected to attend all meetings and to contribute towards the final group project, which generally includes an Annotated Bibliography and a pedagogical toolkit to be shared out to the UCLA teaching community.
-Please submit your applications via the Faculty Application page or the Graduate Student Application page.
+All Seminars in Teaching Excellence for 2019-2020 required a 50-hour commitment over the quarter that included 30-hours of face-to-face meeting and 20 hours of at-home preparation for reading and project development.
+Fellows were expected to attend all meetings and to contribute towards the final group project, which generally included an Annotated Bibliography and a pedagogical toolkit to be shared out to the UCLA teaching community.

 Fall 2019, Mondays 1-4pm

-This STE will explore intersectionality through the lens of demographics (race, class, gender, sexual orientation), psychographics (community and individual attitudes and beliefs), and social justice pedagogy in the undergraduate humanities classroom.
+This STE explored intersectionality through the lens of demographics (race, class, gender, sexual orientation), psychographics (community and individual attitudes and beliefs), and social justice pedagogy in the undergraduate humanities classroom.

 Winter 2020, Tuesdays (bi-monthly) 2-4pm

-This STE is grounded in “multimodal and immersive pedagogy,” and will be formatted as an experiential exploration into how the design of the human mind and learning spaces can be leveraged to give instructors and students equal access to content in ways that work best for each participant in a learning moment.
-Instructors who are interested in leveraging both analog and digital technologies are encouraged to apply.
+This STE was grounded in “multimodal and immersive pedagogy,” and was formatted as an experiential exploration into how the design of the human mind and learning spaces can be leveraged to give instructors and students equal access to content in ways that work best for each participant in a learning moment.

 - Dr. Meredith Cohen, Associate Professor, Art History